h3abionet/h3ameta/viraldetect/short-reads/README.md

 * [Singularity](https://www.sylabs.io/guides/3.0/user-guide/installation.html)

 ## Configuration
-1. Set the path to the human reference database in `fastq_screen.conf`
-2. All other parameters can be configured in `nextflow.config` or as parameters when running.
+1. All parameters can be configured in `nextflow.config` or as parameters when running.

 ## Running